scttfrdmn/lens/docs/DESIGN_PRINCIPLES.md

 ## Core Philosophy

-AWS IDE is built for **academic researchers**, not DevOps engineers.
+Lens is built for **academic researchers**, not DevOps engineers.
 Every design decision prioritizes:

 1. **Ease of Use Over Power User Features** - 80% of users need simple workflows; 20% need advanced options
 2. **Cost Control Over Performance** - Researchers have tight budgets; auto-stop is more important than maximum throughput